-Simple doesn’t just mean minimal, either—it can mean that the amount of “ingredients” used in your centerpieces is limited to one or two types of flower or greenery.
-Or, it could mean that instead of a lush and overflowing arrangement you have a collection of smaller bud vases running down your tables or clustered in the middle of each.
-Maybe simple means you use a wide variety of flowers but only use a single stem in each vessel!
-Or, maybe it means that you stick to flowers of only one color, say, white, and the rest of the lushness comes from the greenery in your arrangements.
+Now, don’t get us wrong, simple doesn’t have to equate to boring or dull—nope.
+We’ve seen some absolutely stunning arrangements that are clean and minimal and totally on-trend.
+Simple doesn’t just mean minimal, either.
+It can mean that the amount of “ingredients” used in your centerpieces is limited to one or two types of flower or greenery.
+Or, it could mean that, instead of a lush and overflowing arrangement, you have a collection of smaller bud vases running down your tables or clustered in the middle of each.
+Maybe simple means you use a wide variety of flowers but only use a single stem in each vessel.
+Or, maybe, it means that you stick to flowers of only one color—say, white—and the rest of the lushness comes from the greenery in your arrangements.

-An almost Ikebana take on wedding flowers, this branchy, structural centerpiece by Fox Fodder Farm would work perfectly on a larger scale as a bar arrangement, or accompanied by smaller bud vases along your table with single stems!
+An almost Ikebana take on wedding flowers, this branchy, structural centerpiece by Fox Fodder Farm would work perfectly on a larger scale as a bar arrangement, or accompanied by smaller bud vases along your table with single stems.

-Lush bougainvillea draped loosely down the center of the table as a make-shift runner adds color and vibrance to an otherwise minimal table.
+Lush bougainvillea draped loosely down the center of the table as a makeshift runner adds color and vibrance to an otherwise minimal table.

 Anthuriums are trending big time right now, and since they're such a prominent element in any arrangement, just adding a couple of single stems in the same color palette and some structural greens pares this down so as not to make it too over-the-top.

-It doesn't get simpler than this—anemones make for perfect single or double stems grouped en masse to make more of an impact.
-Their meandering stems and graphic coloring make them perfect as a star flower for your tables!
+It doesn't get simpler than this.
+Anemones make for perfect single or double stems grouped en masse to make more of an impact.
+Their meandering stems and graphic coloring make them perfect as a star flower for your tables.

 This beautiful white fritillaria plant is so delicate and organic, it doesn't even need to be accompanied by any extra greenery or flowers—just a few candles.